Communication and Your 8- to 12-Month-Old

 Babies this age test their verbal skills as they prepare for their big speaking debut.
 From babbling strings of consonants like "babababa," they will begin to produce recognizable syllables, such as "ga," "ba," and "da."
 By seeing their parents' excitement at hearing "dada" or "mama," babies soon learn to connect a word with its meaning.

-Even before babies can talk, they communicate through gestures — pointing, shaking their head "no," and waving bye-bye all demonstrate their ability to communicate, understand, and respond to language.
+Even before babies can talk, they communicate through gestures — pointing, shaking their head "no," and waving bye-bye all show their ability to communicate, understand, and respond to language.

 By the end of the first year, your baby will follow simple requests from you ("Wave bye-bye"), enjoy peek-a-boo, say "mama" and "dada," and babble with inflections of typical speech.